mathworks/Simscape-Scissor-Lift/README.txt

-3. Subdirectory 01_Scissor_Jack contains incremental steps for building the scissor lift, including a "X" assembly that uses only blocks from the standard SimMechanics libraries.
+3. Subdirectory 01_Scissor_Jack contains incremental steps for building the scissor lift, including a "X" assembly that uses only blocks from the standard Simscape Multibody libraries.

 4. Subdirectory 02_Defining_Bodies contains incremental steps for defining and parameterizing bodies, including a MATLAB GUI that